 ] [song on YouTube

 album (1968), Grace Slick singing.
-I first heard it that year in the hall of my freshman dormitory — and it stopped me dead in my tracks.
+I first heard it that year in the hallway of my freshman dorm — and it stopped me dead in my tracks.

-As far as I know, this song was what started the word "triad" being used for a family of three lovers.
-(Otherwise it might be called a "triple," by extension of "couple.")
+As far as I know, this song started the word "triad" being used for a family of three lovers.
+(Otherwise it might be called a "triple," by extension of "couple").
 Unless someone knows an earlier use of the word this way?
 Please write me if you do.

 Update March 2008:

 , progressive activist and poly folksinger from Portland, Oregon, and his "Polyamory Song"

 (2001).
 The song is now the background music for a sweet educational video "Boyfriend(s)"